hipe/tmx/lib/skylab/system/doc/issues/004-the-normalizers.md

 whether or not other system call exceptions related to this IO operation will be corralled and turned into event emissions is formally undefined (but they probably will be).

-if the system call succeeds and the path is successfully opened for reading, the final result of the actor will likewise be a call to the success callback with this new IO object, open for reading.